aws-samples/aws-modernization-with-nirmata/content/3_NCH/12_Cluster_Onboarding.md

 ![image](/images/add_cluster_2.png)

-Use the `nctl login` command to login to NPM.
+Use the `nctl login` command to login to NCH.
 If the token is not auto generated, visit the profile page and click on **Generate API Key** button to generate the token.

 ![image](/images/add_cluster_3.png)